n-hobart/learn-haskell/hw01/README.md

         null :: [a] -> Bool   -- return true if the list is empty reverse :: [a] -> [a] -- reverse the order of a list

-        -- function that does something to a list:
+        -- Here we define a function that does something to a list:
-        -- successive definitions for the same function are tried in order foo []  = undefined    -- the list is empty foo (x:yy) = undefined -- the list has at least one element -- that element is labeled 'x' in the right hand side -- the rest of the list (which might be empty) is labeled 'yy'
+        -- (note that successive definitions will be tried in order) foo []     = undefined -- the list is empty foo (x:yy) = undefined -- the list has at least one element -- that element is labeled 'x' in the right hand side -- the rest of the list (which might be empty) is labeled 'yy'